Federal Direct Student Loans

 - You are not required to accept the full amount that LDCC may award to you.

-- You may notify the Office of Financial Aid, if you want to borrow a lower amount.
+- You may notify the Office of Financial Aid if you want to borrow a lower amount.

 - You can decline the entire loan amount.

 To complete the entrance and/or exit counseling session and the MPN go to www.studentaid.ed.gov.
 You will be required to use your Department of Education-issued FSA ID.
-If you do not have a FSA ID, you may request one from the website at www.studentaid.ed.gov/sa/fafsa/filling-out/fsaid.
+If you do not have an FSA ID, you may request one from the website at www.studentaid.ed.gov/sa/fafsa/filling-out/fsaid.

-The LDCC Office of Financial Aid will receive an approval or denial based on the credit evaluation done by the Department of Education.
+In regards to the Direct Parent PLUS Loans, the LDCC Office of Financial Aid will receive an approval or denial based on the credit evaluation done by the Department of Education.

 If credit is approved: